syncfusion-content/xamarin-docs/Xamarin/DataGrid/Editing.md

 N> Editing supports for GridTemplateColumn and GridUnboundColumn are not provided yet.

+## Focus behavior

+The editing of current cell will be ended by default while the focus is moving from DataGrid to another control.
+You can set the LostFocusBehavior property to LostFocusBehavior.Default if you want to retain the editing of the current cell even when focus is moved to another control.

+{% tabs %}
+{% highlight xaml %}

+<syncfusion:SfDataGrid x:Name="dataGrid"
+                       AllowEditing="True"
+                       SelectionMode="Multiple"
+                       NavigationMode="Cell"
+                       AutoGenerateColumns="True"
+                       LostFocusBehavior="Default"
+                       ItemsSource="{Binding Orders}" />

+{% endhighlight %}
+{% highlight c# %}

+ ViewModel viewModel;
+ SfDataGrid dataGrid;
+ public MainPage()
+ {
+    InitializeComponent();
+    viewModel = new ViewModel();
+    dataGrid = new SfDataGrid();
+    dataGrid.AllowEditing = true;
+    dataGrid.SelectionMode = SelectionMode.Multiple;
+    dataGrid.NavigationMode = NavigationMode.Cell;
+    dataGrid.LostFocusBehavior = LostFocusBehavior.Default;
+    dataGrid.ItemsSource = viewModel.OrdersInfo;
+    this.Content = dataGrid;
+}

+{% endhighlight %}
+{% endtabs %}

 ## Support for IEditableObject

 The SfDataGrid supports to commit and roll back the changes in row level when underlying data object implements the [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.